remche/z2jh4k8s/README.md

-# Zero to JupyterHub with for Kubernetes
+# Zero to JupyterHub for Kubernetes

 > :mortar_board: Turn JupyterHub in a Kubernetes learning center